In the Privacy settings tab, you can set the default permission level for all website visitors and configure profile sharing between domains.

 - Move all the domains in the group you want to delete to other groups or delete all domains that belong to the group.

-- Hover the mouse over the domain group you want to delete until the delete icon appears to the right.
+- Hover the mouse over the domain group you want to delete; icons appear to the right.